 Programs in the College of Social Sciences prepare students for work and life in Silicon Valley and a rapidly changing world.
-Our thirteen departments provide training for careers in counseling, criminology, environmental restoration, computerized mapping, public administration, economic analysis, organizational communication, international relations, ergonomics, urban and regional planning, and countless other fields in business, government, teaching and human services.
+Our twelve departments provide training for careers in counseling, human computer interaction, environmental impact assessment and restoration, computerized mapping, public administration, economic analysis, internet communication, and countless other positions in business, government, teaching, and human services.

 Major courses of study emphasize the contributions of the many cultures that form our community.
 Internships are encouraged to help students relate academic work to the opportunities and needs of this diverse region.
-Completion of one of our undergraduate majors also provides an excellent foundation for advanced graduate work in one of the disciplines or at a professional school such as law or business.
+Completion of one of our undergraduate majors also provides an excellent foundation for advanced work in one of the disciplines or at a professional school such as law or business.

 New technologies increasingly improve our instruction and link us to the innovative industry of our region and to the educational resources of the world, but personal interaction between students and faculty is still prized within the College of Social Sciences.
-Capable and interesting teachers, active student clubs and small classes provide ideal environments for learning.
-If you are interested in majoring in one of the social sciences, contact an advisor in one of our departments or the dean's office.
+Capable and interesting teachers, active student clubs, and small classes provide ideal environments for learning.